 View Source Setting up the Astarte Default Ingress

 Once your Cluster is up and running, to expose it to the outer world you need to set up an Ingress.
-Currently, the only managed and supported Ingress is based upon NGINX, and this guide will cover only this specific case.
+Currently, both HAProxy Kubernetes Ingress Controller and NGINX are supported as Ingress Controllers for Astarte.

 prerequisites